MGA (melengestrol acetate) Implants

 Implant disposal – used implants received from ZooPharm should be disposed of in proper waste containers after use.

-Reporting Requirements - All institutions must submit a complete Contraception Center Annual Survey to the AZA Wildlife Contraception Center.
-The product will no longer be sold to any institution that fails to submit the annual survey.
+Reporting Requirements - All institutions must complete the Contraception Survey for the AZA Reproductive Management Center.
+The product will no longer be sold to any institution that fails to complete the survey.

 One Government Drive